 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-The Management Discussion and Analysis Report on the business outlookand performance review for the year ended 31 March 2018 as stipulated in Regulation 34 of the ListingObligations is presented in a separate report which forms part of thisReport.
+The Management Discussion and Analysis Report on the business outlookand performance review for the year ended March 31 2020 as stipulated in Regulation 34 ofthe Listing Obligations is presented in a separate report which forms part of thisReport.

 Your Company has taken appropriate steps and measures to comply withall the applicable provisions of the Listing Obligations on Corporate Governance.
 Adetailed report on Corporate Governance along with a certificate of statutory auditors ofyour Company also forms part of this Report.

 Green Initiatives in Corporate Governance:

 Limited.
 The Act and the underlying rules as well as ListingObligations permit the dissemination of financial statements in electronic mode to theshareholders.
 Your Directors are thankful to the shareholders for actively participatingin the green initiative and seek your continued support for implementation of the same.

-CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGSAND OUTGO
+CONVERSION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGSAND OUTGO

 |A ||Con ||servation of Energy: || |

 | ||1 ||The steps taken or impact on conservation of energy ||Your Company requires energy for its operations and the Company is making all efforts to conserve energy by monitoring energy costs and periodically reviews of the consumption of energy.
-It also takes appropriate steps to reduce the consumption through timely maintenance / installation / upgradation of energy saving devices. |
+It also takes appropriate steps to reduce the consumption through efficiency in usage and timely maintenance / installation / upgradation of energy saving devices. |

 | ||2 ||The steps taken by your Company for utilizing alternate sources of energy |

 | ||3 ||The capital investment on energy conservation equipments |

 |B ||Technology Absorption Adoption and Innovation: |

 | ||1 ||The efforts made towards technology absorption ||Your Company uses latest technology and equipments into the business.
 Further your Company is not engaged in any manufacturing activities. |

 | ||2 ||The benefits derived like product improvement manufacturing activities cost reduction product development or import substitution |

 | ||3 ||In case of imported technology (imported during the last three years reckoned from the beginning of the financial year) |

 a) The details of technology imported

 b) The year of import

 c) Whether technology been fully absorbed?

-d) If not fully absorbed areas where absorption taken place and the has not reasons thereof || |
+d) If not fully absorbed areas where absorption has not taken place and the reasons thereof

 C. Foreign exchange earnings and outgo: (OTL - Standalone)

-| ||2017-18 ||2016-17 |
+| ||2019-20 ||2018-19 |

-|Foreign exchange earnings ||4883.12 Lakhs ||4737.23 Lakhs |
+|Foreign exchange earnings ||4235.38 Lakhs ||4490.86 Lakhs |

-|Foreign exchange outgo ||1809.01 Lakhs ||1901.92 Lakhs |
+|Foreign exchange outgo ||1398.47 Lakhs ||1537.10 Lakhs |

 PARTICULARS OF EMPLOYEES